 Trolley Jack Features Explained

-Designed to be used on vehicles with lower than average ground clearance, low profile jacks are essential when lifting many sports cars.
+The best trolley jack for lowered cars, low-profile jacks are designed to be used on vehicles with lower than average ground clearance, making them an essential for usage with many sports cars.

 Designed to be lighter weight than their steel counterparts, aluminium jacks are an essential requirement for racing jacks and those who want maximum manoeuvrability.

-As it says on the tin, high lift jacks give you a greater lifting range for more specialist lifting applications and greater flexibility.
+As it says on the tin, high lift jacks are the answer to how to jack your car up higher, giving you a greater lifting range for more specialist lifting applications, as well as greater flexibility.
 Long reach jacks lift vehicles with difficult to negotiate or deeper jacking points than your standard car.

-This feature means the jack is designed for the minimum possible amount of lifts, courtesy of larger pistons or dual pistons.
-If you want super quick lifts at the minimum amount of effort, rocket lift trolley jacks are perfect for you.
+This feature means the jack is designed to offer the minimum possible amount of lifts in the jacking process, courtesy of larger pistons or dual pistons.
+If you want super quick lifts with the minimum amount of effort, rocket lift trolley jacks are the pick for you.

 Trolley Jack Kits & Extras